XinyueZ/osc-server/README.md

 Var   | Type       |  Comment
 --------|---------|---------
-fri              |int  |An user-id of [oschina](http://www.oschina.net) internal, whose information will be checked. rel             |int  |0-cancel relation, 1-make relation(focuse on user).
+fri              |int  |An user-id.
+The relation this person will be operated. rel             |int  |0-cancel relation, 1-make relation(focuse on user).